Candida (fungus): Applications

 C. albicans has been used in combination with carbon nanotubes (CNT) to produce stable electrically conductive bio-nano-composite tissue materials that have been used as temperature-sensing elements.

 Species

 Among Candida species, C. albicans, which is a normal constituent of the human flora, a commensal of the skin and the gastrointestinal and genitourinary tracts, is responsible for the majority of Candida bloodstream infections (candidemia).
 Yet, there is an increasing incidence of infections caused by C. glabrata and C. rugosa, which could be because they are frequently less susceptible to the currently used azole-group of antifungals.
-Other medically important species include C. parapsilosis, C. tropicalis, C. dubliniensis. and the more recent upcoming pathogen C. auris.
+Other medically important species include C. parapsilosis, C. tropicalis, and C. dubliniensis.

 Other Candida species, such as C. oleophila, have been used as biological control agents in fruit.